 How to Grow and Care

-The golden rule when it comes to watering is "never water when the compost is still damp".
+When it comes to watering, the golden rule is "never water when the compost is still damp."
 This is the one error that will certainly kill any plant!
-Watering should commence in the spring late March to early April depending upon the weather conditions at the time.
-The plants should initially be given a light spray to gently encourage them into growth.
+Watering should commence in the spring, late March to early April, depending upon the weather conditions at the time.
+The plants should initially be given a light spray to encourage them to grow.

-This cacti are all able to withstand high summer temperatures and indeed benefit, providing accompanied by good ventilation.
-Do not be tempted to overcrowd the plants, they will be far happier with a little space to allow the air to circulate.
-Winter temperatures can be set as low at 44-46 °F (7-8 °C) and providing the plants are kept dry and the humidity levels are also kept low, by good ventilation on bright days… – See more at: How to Grow and Care for Turbinicarpus
+These cacti can withstand high summer temperatures and indeed benefit, providing accompanied by good ventilation.
+Do not be tempted to overcrowd the plants.
+They will be far happier with a little space to allow the air to circulate.
+Winter temperatures can be set as low at 44-46 °F (7-8 °C), and providing the plants are kept dry, and the humidity levels are also kept low by good ventilation on bright days.
+See more at How to Grow and Care for Turbinicarpus.

 Native to Mexico (Coahuila, Nuevo León, San Luis Potosí, and Tamaulipas).